Napokue/Napokue/README.md

 * Currently working as C# back-end developer at Quadira (2016 - Present).
 * I am currently studying at university for bachelor of science in Software Engineering.
-* I am currently learning about: Nothing (school takes up a lot of my free time)
+* I am currently learning about: Nothing (university takes up a lot of my free time).
 * Previously contributed to the following open source projects:
   * [Naga](https://github.com/gfx-rs/naga), a source-to-source shader compiler.
 * Part of the following organizations: